 More detailed comparisons for $E_\text{F}$ shifted away from $E_\text{F,exp}$ will be discussed in the Discussion section.

 Next, examining the low-frequency ($f<200$\,T) regime, the data show at least 4 well-defined frequencies about $E_\text{F,exp}$.
 However, at $E_\text{F,exp}$ there is only 1 orbit in the undistorted structure.
 This orbit (C-I) is predominantly comprised of vanadium $d$-orbitals associated with the Dirac-like crossings along the $\Gamma$-$K$ line.
 However, as shown throughout this manuscript, \textit{substantial} reconstruction is expected about the $M$ point.
 Characterization of the well-defined, closed orbits in the supercell models is shown to the right of the low-frequency (undistorted) structure panel.
 There are 4 orbits in the SoD model, and 3 in the TrH model.
-However, it is important to note that our unfolded supercell calculations are unable to resolve orbits with frequencies $<30$\,T, thus providing a ``lower bound'' on the number of possible frequency components.
-Regardless, the CDW-mediated reconstruction of the Fermi surface near $M$ provides excellent qualitative agreement with the experimentally observed frequencies.
+However, it is important to note that our unfolded supercell calculations are unable to resolve orbits with frequencies $<30$\,T.